- United Transportation Union - http://utu.org -

 Under no circumstances is a referral fee to be paid to any UTU member or union officer who recommends the DLC to an injured employee.
 If such a fee is requested, the International President and UTU Coordinator of Designated Legal Counsel shall be immediately notified.

 As provided in ABA Model Rule 5.4: “A lawyer or law firm shall not share legal fees with a non-lawyer.”
 Each DLC and members of their firm must be willing to give advice concerning the rights and liabilities of union members for on-the-job injury under FELA and related laws.
-Any contingency fee charged by a DLC in cases involving a UTU member concerning an on-the-job injury under FELA and related laws will not exceed 25 percent of the recovery, exclusive of costs.
+A DLC may charge a contingency fee of not more than 25 percent of the recovery, exclusive of costs, for cases involving a SMART TD member concerning an on-the-job injury under FELA and related laws.
+In the event that it is necessary to file suit regarding that matter, the DLC may charge a contingency fee of not more than 33 percent, exclusive of costs.

 Each DLC and members of their firm must be willing to give advice concerning the rights and liabilities of union members for on-the-job injury under FELA and related laws.